kevinhankens/statsrb/readme.md

 require 'statsrb'

 s = Statsrb.new
+# Writes statistics to files in this directory
-# Make sure this directory exists and is writable.
+# Make sure the directory exists and is writable.
 s.split_file_dir = "/tmp/statsr/"
 # Flush @data to file when there are more than 9 values.
 s.flush_count = 9